bachya/simplisafe-python/README.md

 * `SystemV2`: an object to control V2 (classic) SimpliSafe systems
 * `SystemV3`: an object to control V3 (new, released in 2018) SimpliSafe systems

-Despite the differences, `simplisafe-python` provides a common interface to these objects, meaning the same properties and methods are available to both.
+Despite the differences, `simplipy` provides a common interface to these objects, meaning the same properties and methods are available to both.

 ### Properties and Methods